marcglasberg/fast_immutable_collections/docs/info_suggestions.md

 Let's start off by stating the obvious.
 Most mutable collection operations are generally faster than their immutable counterparts.
 That's a basic fact of life.
 Consider a hash table for example.
-A mutable hash map can simply replace a value in an internal array in response to a `add()` call, while an immutable one has to create a number of new objects to build a new version of the map reflecting the change.
+A mutable hash map can simply replace a value in an internal array in response to an `add()` call, while an immutable one has to create a number of new objects to build a new version of the map reflecting the change.

 So, yes, mutable collections are generally faster.
 But sometimes they can be slower.
 A few examples:

-* Suppose you have an array-list with a million items, and you want to add an extra item to its start.
+* Suppose you have an array-list with a million items, and you want to add an extra item to the beginning.
 The array-list maintains a single large array of values, so whenever inserts and deletes are done in the middle of the array, values have to be shifted left or right.
-In contrast, an immutable list may just record the change that some item should be considered to be at index `0`.
+In contrast, an immutable list may just record the change that an item should be considered to be at index `0`.
 Unlike the array-list, the immutable list doesn't have any preference for where values are added.
 Inserting a value in the middle of it is no more expensive than inserting one at the beginning or end.

 * Another notable example is doing a "deep copy".
-If you want to deep copy (or clone) a regular List, you have to copy all its item references.
+If you want to deep copy (or clone) a regular list, you have to copy all its item references.
 However, for an immutable list a deep copy is instantaneous, because you actually don't need to copy anything, you just have to pass a reference to the original list.
 It's like doing deep copy in O(1).